ChessPiece21/Sonnet-Generator/README.md

 # Sonnet Generator
-A sonnet generator, created as extra credit for my American Poetry class at UW.
+A sonnet generator, created as extra credit for my creative writing class.
 It's a small program, done in HTML on Adobe Dreamweaver.
-These sonnets are in monometer because monometer is the best form.

 Credit to the work of Nick Montfort, Amaranth Borsuk, and Lillian-Yvonne-Bertram for being actual inspirations for combining my English majoring with coding skills.